-Consequently, without brushes you get longer lasting drill.
+Consequently, without brushes, you get a longer-lasting drill.
 The worst thing that can happen is that your drill lets you down in the middle of your job.
-With brushless drills this won’t happen.
+With brushless drills, this won’t happen.

 And eventually, brushless drills are more compact than the brushed ones.

-At first, you’ll pay larger amount of money but in the end this will pay off.
+At first, you’ll pay a larger amount of money but in the end, this will pay off.

-We’ve showed you the benefits but it’s up to you to decide which suits you better.
+We’ve shown you the benefits but it’s up to you to decide which suits you better.

-Brushless motors, therefore brushless cordless drills as well are firstly produced for “big “users such as military, aircraft industry, space industry and national defense system.
+Brushless motors, therefore brushless cordless drills as well are firstly produced for “big “users such as military, aircraft industry, space industry, and national defence system.

 The technology used when making these things along with solid states electronics represent the newest and so far one of the best if not the best techniques in tool production.
-It is profitable for governments and huge producers, like machine industry or aircraft industry to use this way made cordless drills.
-The only problem with these innovative drills is the money.
+It is profitable for governments and huge producers, like the machine industry or aircraft industry to use this way to make cordless drills.
+The only problem with these innovative drills is money.